By Bill Manny, Idaho Public Television

 “There was a confrontation with myself through Hemingway that happened in this house that has changed me and changed the level of seriousness with which I take my work,” writer, actor and film producer Naomi McDougall Jones told us.

-We decided to use the occasion of a six-hour Ken Burns documentary on Hemingway (April 5-7 at 8 p.m.) to produce an Idaho Experience documentary on the 20 years Hemingway visited and resided in Idaho.
-“Idaho’s Hemingway” airs March 4 at 7 p.m. and March 14 at 6 p.m.
-Our show examines the traces that remain in Ketchum of the 20th century's most celebrated and imitated writer.
+We decided to use the occasion of a six-hour Ken Burns documentary on Hemingway (April 5-7) to produce an Idaho Experience documentary on the 20 years Hemingway visited and resided in Idaho.
+“Idaho’s Hemingway” aired March 4, 2021, examining the traces that remain in Ketchum of the 20th century's most celebrated and imitated writer.
 But we also hear from contemporary writers about why Hemingway matters to 21st century readers.

 Ernest and Mary Hemingway.
 After Ernest's death, Mary lived in their Ketchum home for another 25 years.
 (JFK Library)